zhanglab/psamm/docs/commands.rst

 Variability Analysis
 ^^^^^^^^^^^^^^^^^^^^^
-The default simulation method with TMFA calculates the lower and upper bounds for each variables in the TMFA problem. this produces a four column output that gives the variable type, variable ID, lower bound, and upper bound.
+The default simulation method with TMFA calculates the lower and upper bounds for each variable in the TMFA problem. this produces a four-column output that gives the variable type, variable ID, lower bound, and upper bound.
 This variability analysis is done for the metabolite concentrations, reaction fluxes, reaction gibbs free energy values, and binary constraint variables for